dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

-A similar rule applies for the case where _DV_ has two superinterfaces, direct or indirect, which are function types or record types *(in which hase the types _must_ be non-inline types)*: They must also be the same type.
+A similar rule applies for the case where _DV_ has two superinterfaces, direct or indirect, which are function types or record types *(in which case the types _must_ be non-inline types)*: They must also be the same type.

 Let _DV_ be an inline class declaration named `V` with representation type